Additive Summer School (Certificate Program) 2026

 When AM meets AI: Machine Learning for Shape Estimation and Manipulation

-Module POS3DP Stefan Ritt, AMUG, Germany
+Module POS3DP Dipl.-Ing.
+Stefan Ritt, AMUG, Germany

 Post-Processing of AM Parts in Practice